Sun Chips: Compostable bags

 In April 2008, Frito Lay introduced compostable packaging for the SunChips product line.
-The bag is made of plant-based material.
-It will break down within 14 weeks in a hot, active compost pile.
+The bag was made of plant-based material that would break down within 14 weeks in a hot, active compost pile.

 Noise complaints

 In October 2010, Frito-Lay stated that the compostable package would be pulled back in the United States.
 The bag created excessive noise when held or wrinkled, which led to complaints.
 In response to various complaints, Frito Lay announced that they would only use the compostable bag for original flavor chips from the SunChips US line moving forward.
 The other US flavors will use traditional SunChips packaging.

 Second attempt

 On February 24, 2011, Frito Lay announced that they were releasing a new, quieter biodegradable bag starting with the Original Sun Chip brand.

 Closely resembling traditional bags, the compostable packaging uses adhesives sandwiched between the outer and inner layers of the bag to substantially reduce the excessive noise.
 Current bags are not labeled as compostable, as of 2015.